 Physical incapacity to access reasonable transportation, as demonstrated by an inability to use public transportation or drive oneself, lack of a Personal Caregiver with a reliable source of transportation, and lack of an MTC that will deliver Marijuana to the patient's or Personal Caregiver's primary address; or

 Lack of an MTC within a reasonable distance of the patient's primary residence and lack of an MTC that will deliver Marijuana to the patient's or Personal Caregiver's primary address.

+Lack of access to a medicine essential for the Qualifying Patient’s treatment plan.

 To obtain a Hardship Cultivation Registration, a Registered Qualifying Patient shall, in a form and manner determined by the Commission, submit the following:

-A nonrefundable registration fee, unless waived pursuant to 935 CMR 501.015(1)(g);

 Information supporting a claim that access is limited due to one or more of the circumstances listed in 935 CMR 501.027(1);

 An explanation, including lack of feasible alternatives, to mitigate the limitation claimed under 935 CMR 501.027(1);